AmriteshDOT/basketballl/README.md

 - Elo ratings
 - Seed differentials
 - Team-specific season averages from historical data
-- Used Leave-One-Season-Out cross-validation to generalize across different NCAA seasons.
+- Used Leave-One-Season-Out cross-validation to generalize across different seasons.
 #### Results
 - Achieved a Brier score of 0.1724.